dostonnabotov/introduction-to-algorithms/src/progress/day-1/README.md

 ## What I learned

-An algorithm is a set of steps that take an input and procudes an output in a finite amount of time.
+An algorithm is a set of steps that take an input and produces an output in a finite amount of time.

 Algorithms are everywhere.
 We use them all the time even we don't realize them.
 It ranges from sorting a bunch of books in the shelf to solving the real-world problems.